argovaerts/ZohoMail-desktop-/README.md

-# ZohoMail desktop: Unofficial desktop client for Zoho Mail
+#ZohoMail Unofficial desktop app
-Created by Arne Govaerts
+Created by Arne Govaerts for use with [Electron](https://electronjs.org/).
-Licensed under EUPL v1.2
+Licensed under EUPL v1.2.